Kj263/Kj263/README.md

 # 👋 Hi, I'm Kjirsten

 I'm a Computer Science and Sustainability graduate from Oregon State University, passionate about solving real-world problems through technology.
-I'm passionate about networking and data analysis, with a strong foundation in system troubleshooting and data-driven decision-making.
-I enjoy tackling real-world challenges, especially those related to sustainability, infrastructure, and public service.
+I enjoy diving into topics like networking and data analysis, and have a strong foundation in system troubleshooting and data-driven decision-making.
+I thrive when tackling real-world challenges, especially those related to sustainability, infrastructure, and public service.

 ## 😄 Pronouns: She/Her